Library Master Plan History and Updates

 The following summary (in reverse chronological order) outlines activities that have taken place since 2006 in regard to the Library Master Plan for Facilities.

 Seeking to find a way to reconcile the Central Library building program with the Capital Improvement Program project budget, a supplemental contract with HBM Architects was established in 2012.
 The purpose of the contract was to test the feasibility of modifying the building program into a phased construction project.
 Some preliminary schematic design work was required to test work flows and efficiencies.
 The outcome of the study was a revised building program with a smaller initial footprint, a reduction from three to two in the number of planned building levels, a realignment of space adjacencies and the identification of multiple options for targeted building expansion.
 The plan was completed in March, 2013 and presented to the Library Board of Directors on April 16, 2013 and the City Council during a workshop scheduled for April 23, 2013.
 After additional presentations to each of the District Advisory Boards, on July 9, 2013 the City Council authorized release of a request for qualifications for a two phased contract for building design.
 The first phase of the contract will complete schematic drawings and some design development.
-A recommended contract with a design team is expected to be presented to the City Council in late spring of 2014.

 In 2011, the City of Wichita initiated a study of the current Central Library to better determine opportunities and likely costs to remodel and expand the current building.
 The study was completed by LawKingdon Architect.
 The report reaffirmed that although it would be possible to expand the building, the costs would be greater and the operating efficiencies less than what would be realized by new construction.
 At the same time, challenges of building access would not be resolved.